unlimitedsola/log4j2-rce-poc/README.md

 # Log4j2 RCE Vulnerability POC

 A bare minimum proof-of-concept for Log4j2 JNDI Remote-Code-Execution vulnerability (CVE-2021-44228).
 This is intended for education purpose to help people who are not security researchers to understand how it works and how large the impact is.

 ## Prerequisites

 - JDK 1.8

-Note: JDK 1.8 is required for `payload-server` to compile, but the `victim-app` is vulnerable up to JDK 14 (they removed the Nashorn engine JDK 15).
+Note: JDK 1.8 is required for `payload-server` to compile, but the `victim-app` is vulnerable up until JDK 15 because the Nashorn engine was removed in JDK 15.

 ## To Test